iknowjason/PurpleCloud/README.md

 # Changelog

 ## 9/2/22:  Added support for custom CSV files for loading your own AD users, groups, and OUs into AD DS!
 - Import your own CSV file with ```--csv file.csv```.
-Must confirm with a specific format that will be documented soon.
+Must conform with a specific format that will be documented soon.
 - Supported for both ```sentinel.py``` and ```ad.py``` AD DS code generators.

 ## 9/1/22:  Removed local-exec and ansible!
 Customizable files!
 Upgraded Sysmon and Velociraptor!